seajaysec/pitchbinder/README.md

 - **Limited Range**: Many pitch-shifting algorithms struggle with extreme shifts (e.g., moving multiple octaves from the source).
 The audio quality deteriorates quickly, introducing artifacts and losing the original character of the instrument.

-- **Clunky Chord Creation**: Creating chords in a DAW often requires manually placing and tuning multiple samples.
+- **Clunky Chord Creation**: Creating chords often requires manually placing and tuning multiple samples.
 This process is time-consuming and difficult to adjust, especially when working with multiple chord types and inversions.

 - **Workflow Complexity**: Setting up a full instrument with proper velocity layers, round-robin samples, and chord variations can require hundreds of manual adjustments in traditional workflows.